-One of the strange features of Iranian history is that from the time of the Sasanians, a rather different version of their national history was told by the Iranians themselves.
+One of the strange features of Iranian history is that from the time of the Sasanians, perhaps originating with the Parthians, a rather different version of their national history was told by the Iranians themselves.
 Something was said about this at the start of the course (see here) - but, because it's this story, rather than the one told by modern historians, that became central to the Iranians' view of themselves, it's important to know about it.

 The main sources, all from the Islamic period, are: